jbboehr/oni-mods/src/HyperbaricReservoir/README.md

 Hyperbaric Reservoir

-Reservoirs with multiple more capacity than the original ones, with the idea of having a built-in compressor, which made of some plastic and needs a little power, just like the mini-pumps.
+Added two reservoirs with multiple more capacity than the vanilla ones, with the idea of having a built-in compressor, which made of some plastic and needs a little power, just like the mini-pumps.

 I made this cause I hate over-powered mods, so there's a cost for every gain to balance for playfulness.

-I know that liquid is almost incompressible, but it's a game after all, isn't it?
+I know that liquid is almost incompressible in physics, but it's a game after all.
 Besides, why can't you put 25t liquid in 6 cells with a reservoir, while you can put 20t solid in 2 cells with a storage bin?

 [h1]Details[/h1]